ay-ay-vasilev/SDL2Game/README.md

 Maintenance:
 - Set proper surface sizes (unarmed bug)
 - Fix animations (attack animation morphs into idle for a frame)
-- Fix scale issues with particles and splatters (if broken)
 - JSON files for AI.
 - Add map json.
 - Fix Tile-Collider logic.
 - Clean up in constants and settings.json.
 - Better WeaponComponent implementation (add an object for weapon stats).
 - Specific weapon stats for actors in weapon json files?
-- Refactor ECS.h (uninline some methods, inline explicitly the rest)
 - Refactor the debug draw methods
 - Deal with strings and string_views
-- Use aliases to make stuff readable
 - CMake, cotire, CPM ?

 Future plans: